(And Why You Should Go There)

 The Frank household and the refugees they took in were found on the 4th of August, 1944… only a year before the war ended.
 They were located by a tip off to the Gestapo, so they were found under the worst possible circumstances, by the worst possible people.
 They had been in hiding for 25 months by then.
 Another 11/12 and they would have made it.
 We hope whoever turned them in is suffering the wrath of a thousand papercuts in Hell right now.

 The occupants of the house were taken to German concentration camps where they were split up and systematically murdered.
-Only one survived – the last one they took in.
+Only one survived – Otto Frank.
 The Frank family were accompanied by the Van Pels family and by Fritz Pfeffer, who shared a room with Ann.
-Fritz would return to the attic after the war, only to find that he was the sole survivor.
+Otto Frank would return to the attic after the war, only to find that he was the sole survivor.
 Out of eight found by the Gestapo, only one survived to tell the tale.

-Fritz Pfeffer gave permission for the museum to be opened in the 1960’s in order to commemorate the family that took him in and hid him in their innovative hiding place.
+Otto Frank gave permission for the museum to be opened in the 1960’s in order to commemorate his family and the families that he took in.
 He had only one request.
 He asked that the attic remain as empty as it was on the day he returned.
 The museum kept their word, kept the annex empty, and housed itself in the Frank’s shop/main house building instead.

 Of all the stories we have told here at Lilly Likes, this one touches us the most.
 The story has turned the museum into a pilgrimage point for history buffs.
 It’s also a loving memorial that testifies to the endurance and spirit of the human race.